 5 Ways To Teach Your Toddler Their ABCs

-Flashcards for toddlers is an excellent way to start your toddler on their journey to learn their ABC’s!
+Flashcards for toddlers are an excellent way to start your toddler on their journey to learn their ABCs!

 I used flashcards as a repetitive tool to drive home each letter to my son until he could recite them in his sleep.
-In worked too!
+It worked too!